 Welcome to the AAUP Georgia Conference!
-We are an active community of scholars who meet regularly to discuss issues concerning professors in the state of Georgia.
+We are an active community of scholars who meet regularly to discuss issues concerning higher education in the state of Georgia.

 About the AAUP

 The American Association of University Professors (AAUP) is the only national organization exclusively representing the interests of all college and university faculty members.
 Founded in 1915, the AAUP

 - establishes and maintains standards for academic due process and faculty participation in academic decision making

 - participates in precedent setting court cases involving academic freedom and tenure issues

 - represents faculty interests in state and federal legislatures

 - provides comprehensive data on the economic status of the profession

 - offers professional liability insurance and other membership benefits and services